Test Systems

 Powerful test load unit

 An essential part of the test bench is R&D Test Systems’ proven “test load unit”, which will be able to deliver extreme bending and forces to the main bearing arrangement under test.
-Capable of supplying six axial loads to the main bearing arrangement - thrust, horizontal and vertical forces as well as torque, tilt and yaw moment – the test load unit will be able to apply bending loads of more than 100 Mega Newton meter and thrust force of more than 10 Newton meter.
+Capable of supplying six axial loads to the main bearing arrangement - thrust, horizontal and vertical forces as well as torque, tilt and yaw moment – the test load unit will be able to apply bending loads of more than 100 Mega Newton meter and thrust force of more than 10 Mega Newton.
 The test load unit enables the test bench to simulate the effect of years of wind conditions in just a few months.

 “The test load unit that we are building for LORC’s new Main Bearing Test Facility will be the largest and most capable that R&D Test Systems has developed.
 This will be the sixth test load unit we build after completing the powertrain validation test bench at ZF Wind Power’s ‘Test & Prototype Center’ in Lommel, Belgium,” says Winther.
 With a length of 35 meters and a height of 18 meters, the test bench will be the longest of any of the LORC’s test bench facilities at Odense Harbor in Denmark.